 In situations where quantity of feed is lacking, offering hay (free-access) is highly recommended to help feed the animals to appetite.

-Benefits outweigh pitfalls of feeding grain
+Benefits outweigh the pitfalls of feeding grain

 -